GSA/ficam-playbooks/_piv/network/12_troubleshooting.md

     <p>After the user enters their PIN, Windows tries to unlock the card using the PIN entered.
 After the card has been unlocked, the workstation packages the user’s PIV authentication certificate and sends it to the logon server, also known as a domain controller.
 The workstation must be able to trust the domain controller so that the workstation can securely connect to it.
 Use the information below to troubleshoot symptoms encountered after the PIN is entered but before logon occurs.</p>
     <hr />
     <h2>Symptom</h2>
-    <p>After PIN entry, the following error is displayed on the logon screen: “Signing in with a smart card isn’t supported with your account.
-For more information, contact your administrator.”.</p>
+    <p>After PIN entry, the following error is displayed on the logon screen: <br><strong>Signing in with a smart card isn’t supported with your account.
+For more information, contact your administrator.</strong>.</p>
     <hr />
     <h2>Possible Cause - Domain Controller Certificate</h2>
     <p>A suitable domain controller authentication certificate is not installed on the domain controller.</p>